top of page

 About me

-Whatever brings you to therapy – whether it is a personal or professional crisis, past trauma, or fears for the future – I will be on your side; working with you to find solutions or to simply walk alongside you for as long as you need.
+Whatever brings you to therapy – whether it is a personal crisis, past trauma, or fears for the future – I will be on your side; working with you to find solutions or to simply walk alongside you for as long as you need.

 Jane Clayton Psychotherapy, psychotherapist and counsellor working in Sheffield, South Yorkshire